-The Guringai Festival raises awareness of Aboriginal and Torres Strait Islander people living in the Northern Sydney region.
-Lane Cove is one of 11 councils who contribute to the festival program, along with numerous reconciliation and community groups.
+The Gai-mariagal Festival (formerly the Guringai Festival) raises awareness of Aboriginal and Torres Strait Islander people living in the Northern Sydney region.
+The Festival involves numerous community groups and Councils including Lane Cove Council.
+One of the events during the festival is the Taronga Zoomobile visiting the Lane Cove Plaza.

-This year, on the first day of Reconciliation Week, the Lane Cove Council paired with Taronga Zoo to bring the local community a presentation, Animals and the Dreamings, by Indigenous elder Col Hardy of the Kamilaroi tribe.
-Col, or Uncle Col, talked about the different Indigenous nations that are all throughout Australia, which total over 200, and spoke about the importance of all people needing to look after both each other and the animals.
-Col took the crowd on a journey through the Dreamings stating that “everything is put on this planet for a reason, even the bad things”.
-He spoke about how the Dreamings go back to when time was created and began with the story of the rainbow serpent, who is often linked to stories about land and water.
+Each year Lane Cove Council works with Taronga Zoo to bring to the local community a presentation called Animals of the Dreamings, by Indigenous elder Col Hardy of the Kamilaroi tribe.
+Col, or Uncle Col, will talk about the different Indigenous nations that are all throughout Australia, which total over 200.
+He speaks about the importance of all people needing to look after both each other and the animals.
+Col takes the crowd on a journey through the Dreamings stating that “everything is put on this planet for a reason, even the bad things”.
+He speaks about how the Dreamings go back to when time was created and began with the story of the rainbow serpent, who is often linked to stories about land and water.

-In collaboration with Ryan from Taronga Zoo, Col sang songs about different animals that feature in Dreaming stories and are significant to Indigenous culture.
-There were songs about termites and how they are vital to eat the wood and bark to help make didgeridoos, and Dreaming stories about the Rainbow Serpent and Tiddalick the Frog as well as interactive discussions about the animals that feature in them.
+Col also songs about different animals that feature in Dreaming stories and are significant to Indigenous culture.
+There are songs about termites and how they are vital to eat the wood and bark to help make didgeridoos, and Dreaming stories about the Rainbow Serpent and Tiddalick the Frog as well as interactive discussions about the animals that feature in them.

-Ryan brought with him Yarra, a Diamond Python, and spoke about snake safety.
+Last year Ryan brought from Taronga Zoo came with Yarra, a Diamond Python, and spoke about snake safety.

 He also brought with him a Shingle Back Lizard named Kimba, a white lip tree frog named Zinky (because his lips make him look like he has zinc on them!) as well as an echidna.

-Thank you to Gemma our Guest Blogger – she highly recommends that next time you see the Zoomobile event is in the plaza, make sure you go.
-Gemma was accompanied by her own roving reporter Lex!!
+Thank you to Gemma our Guest Blogger – she highly recommends you see the Zoomobile event on 14th July in the plaza.
+Last year, Gemma was accompanied by her own roving reporter Lex!!
 See below.

 Do you have a local issue you would like help with?
 ITC is here to help just email us at email@example.com